amirho3inf/V2ReST/README.md

 ## API documentation
-After running, you can see and try API methods at http://127.0.0.1:8000/doc (this is default, you may change it later)
+Documentation will be available on http://127.0.0.1:8000/docs (this is default, you may change it later)

 ## TODO
 - [ ] Username validation
 - [ ] Authentication
 - [ ] Dockerize
-- [ ] Logging
 - [ ] Connect link and QR
-- [ ] Add new network stream options other than TCP